IOxCyber/CyberWeb-Concepts/WhatsAPI.md

 ## REST API:
 - Representational State Transfer.
-- REST defines a set of functions like `GET, PUT, DELETE` etc. that clients can use to access server data.
-- Clients and servers exchange data using HTTP.
+- Clients and servers exchange data using HTTP methods.
 - REST API is `statelessness`.
 Statelessness means that `servers do not save client data between requests`
+- REST defines a set of functions like `GET, PUT, DELETE` etc. that clients can use to access server data.
+- The most-commonly-used HTTP methods are [POST, GET, PUT, and DELETE](https://medium.com/@9cv9official/what-are-get-post-put-patch-delete-a-walkthrough-with-javascripts-fetch-api-17be31755d28) which correspond to create, read, update, and delete (or CRUD) operations.

 ## API integrations:
 - automatically update data between clients and servers.